On images of Mori dream spaces: Finite generation of multi-section rings under finite morphisms

 Assume that $f$ is separable.
 This case is relatively easier; by passing to a Galois closure, we can describe $Y$ as a uniform geometric quotient by the Galois group, so that we can apply the finite generation theorem for invariant subrings.

-\begin{proof}[Proof of Theorem \ref{finite} when $f$ is separable] Suppose that $f$ is separable.
-Let $k(W)$ be the Galois closure of $k(Y)\subset k(X)$, and let $W$ be the normalization of $X$ in $k(W)$.
-If we denote by $G$ the Galois group of $W/Y$, we see that $G$ acts on $W$ and $Y\cong W/G$.
-By removing suitable closed subsets, we assume that $X,Y,W$ are all non-singular.
+\begin{proof}[Proof of \pref{th:finite} when $f$ is separable] Suppose that $f$ is separable.
+Let $L$ be the Galois closure of the extension $\bfk(Y)\subset \bfk(X)$, and let $W$ be the normalization of $X$ in $L$ so that $L=\bfk(W)$ holds.
+Note that the finite map $W\to Y$ is the quotient of $W$ by the Galois group $\Gal{(W/Y)}$.
+By removing suitable closed subsets, we can assume that $X,Y,W$ are all non-singular (see \pref{rm:remarks_on_universal_torsor} (\pref{it:removable})).